zeravicz/zeravicz.github.io/README.md

 ### 5. Upload your portfolio work.

 Replace my portfolio images, urls and descriptions with yours.
 Note: this portfolio has been optimally styled for project preview images with dimensions of 975 x 800 pixels (a free online tool like https://resizeimage.net/ would be useful in resizing your images to this).
+For images of professional projects, I have used the image blurring/pixelizing tool https://www.facepixelizer.com/ to obfuscate my company/client's intellectual-property and personal identifiable data (PID).

 ### 6. Connect your email to the contact form.